Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have excellent communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Ability to work in a team and strong communication skills.

 Education: